0hAodha/fyp/diary.md

+## Sat 01 Mar 2025
+- Add GSI to permanent_data table to allow efficient querying of objects by type.
+  - Sped up querying IrishRailStations from approx 10s to 1s (10x improvement!).

 ## Fri 28 Feb 2025
 - Update newest_data API to accept objectType arguments.
   - Add test script to test this.